electricherd/audiobookfinder/README.md

 <details>
   <summary>click for older changes</summary>

+    * webui shows search ongoing on other peers, and then result (number of audio files)
+    * webui changes, option added for with or without automatic browser opening, bump
     * boostrap, jquery upgraded, some webui animation, better net communication struct, multiaddr on peer per webui tooltip
     * peers in webui can now deregister because of e.g. timeout
     * using libp2p network swarm, replacing single-on mdsn with it, but having same functionality